deenyshomar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Project on Shell, init files, variables and expansions
+Welcome to my shell variables and expansions project where you will learn some few commands about the topics